Hamad (DOH) Airport

 Hamad International Airport is located at the City of Doha's southeastern end - accessible via Ras Abu Abbound Street - and only 4 km east of Doha Airport.

-With the planned extra-long 2 parallel runways (the Eastern Runway is presently in operation), Hamad Airport is served by domestic & international airlines offering direct & connecting flights to all parts of the globe.
+With the Eastern Runway in operation (2 extra-long parallel runways under construction) and nearly 30M passengers a year, Hamad Airport is served by domestic & international airlines offering direct & connecting flights to all parts of the globe.

 In the future, Hamad is to occupy 29 sq.km and able to serve 50M passengers a year.)